CHAPTER 1

 There must be someone who could help make sense of what made no sense to her.
 She ran from the apartment into the hallway, which appeared abandoned with the long stretch of doors.
 Treaz rushed to the one across the hall and began banging.
 “Hello?
 Hello?
 Can you help me?”

-The door cracked opened and a woman peered out.
+The door cracked open, and a woman peered out.
 Upon seeing Treaz, she widened the door further.

 “What’s my name?” blurted out Treaz, perspiration beading on her brow.